 Occupations and Workforce

-Unlike some cities, Seward isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Seward are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Seward is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Seward is a city of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Seward who work in food service (15.04%), office and administrative support (14.95%) and management occupations (13.19%).

 Setting & Lifestyle

-One of the nice things about Seward is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Seward is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.